nilsmango/project7III/content/tap/manual/_index.md

 - You can navigate by swiping left or right.
 - Select a device by tapping on it.
 The selected device has a bold font.
 - Tap the ⊕ symbol to add a new random device.
 You can choose between adding a random sound, synth, drums (if you are in a MIDI track), or effect.
 - < (open) and > (closed) symbols indicate rack mothers.
 You can open and close racks by tapping on a selected rack mother.
 Chain start and ends are indicated by corner brackets.
+The chain number is indicated with cirlces below the first member of the chain (for more than one chain per rack mother).

 {{ image_sets(path="content/tap/manual/Devices Bar.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Devices Bar", caption='The Devices Bar.') }}